adkelley/javascript-to-purescript/tut24/README.md

     const res = boxToEither(Box(100))

-The equivalent in PureScript is:
+Similarly in PureScript:

     type Error = String

     boxToEither :: forall b.
 Box b -> Either Error b boxToEither (Box b) = Right b

+    main :: Effect Unit
+    main = do
+      Console.logShow $ boxToEither $ Box 100

 Compared to the JavaScript example, notice that we don't provide a fold operation in our PureScript code.
-Instead, we leverage Purescript's pattern matching capabilities to take our `b` from `Box` and put it into `Either`'s `Right` directly.
+Instead, we leverage Purescript's pattern matching capabilities to take our `b` from `Box` and put it into `Either`'s `Right` constructor directly.

 If you try compiling `boxToEither (Box b)  = Left b`, you'll get an error.
 Why?
 Look at `boxToEither`'s type signature: `forall b.
 Box b -> Either Error b`.
 We see that when `Box b` is transformed, our `b` is defined by the `Right b` constructor.
 If the compiler permitted us to chose `Left b`, then it would be invalid because it violates the laws of natural transformations, described below.

 ## Natural Transformation Laws